ContentMine/dictionaries/MAKING.md

 	 --outformats  xml,json,html \
 	 --directory testdir/
 ```
-## create from Wikipedia page
+### create from Wikipedia page
 This picks all the Wikipedia links from the page.
-There will certainly be false positives and page will require editing
+There will certainly be false positives and the page will require a lot of editing,
+but the Wikidata links will have been correctly added so it's worth it.
 ```
 ami-dictionaries create\
  --hreftext \